 pin cares about is a certain voltage, all we need to do is to create a

-drive the LED via a small 30mR current sense resistor.
+To achieve this, the LED is driven with a series 30milliOhm current sense resistor.
 Running a full 3A

 through it will give us 90mV.
 This is too small to feed into the

-feedback pin, so all we need to do is to amplify this, and I used a
+1.2V), so all we need to do is to amplify this.

-controlled potentiometer.
+FB pin, and the gain controlled via a digital SPI-based potentiometer.
 By hooking this up to a microcontroller, we

 can adjust the gain of the amplifier on the fly, and therefore use this

-interesting custom effects like candle flicker.
-This can be coupled with
+or 'fireplace' mode.
+This can be coupled together with

 the EN pin of the TPS61088 to also create flashing effects, all without

 requiring an additional FET for PWM brightness control, saving us BOM